marcoromanelli-github/docs/README.md

 # Star HPC Documentation

-This area provides resources and guides for the Star cluster
+This area provides guides and resources for using the Star cluster

 ## New users